 In its short life, Tay was used as a tool for harassment, cutting along familiar lines of power and privilege.

-However, the ever-improving ability of AI systems to “learn” is the main reason they hold so much promise as an emerging technology and restraining an AI system’s learning abilities to prevent it from learning bad things might also prevent it from learning good things.
+However, the ever-improving ability of AI systems to “learn” is the main reason it’s valued as an emerging technology.
+Restraining an AI’s learning capabilities to prevent it from learning bad things might also prevent it from learning good things.

 Humanity is known for many things, but self-restraint is not one of them.
 The same logic applies to AI.
 Unless we can find a way to design inclusively and empathetically, our machine creations won’t just be dangerous—they’ll also be deeply unpleasant to be around.

 In 2000, Robert Hoffer from ActiveBuddy Inc. co-created the SmarterChild bot which used MSN and AOL Messenger to interact with more than 30 million users.
 It provided access to weather, news, movie times, and so on.

 SmarterChild acted as a showcase for quick data access and showcased possibilities for fun personalized conversation.
 The company planned to turn it into customized, niche specific products.